-It is a certainty that you have now spent, or should have spent, the majority of your time working on your Research Plan to make it as tight, cohesive and persuasive as possible.
+It is a certainty that you have now spent, or should have spent, the majority of your time working on your Research Plan to make it as tight, cohesive, and persuasive as possible.
 Almost done now?
-Well, you’re not quite there yet, as there are a number of other components of an NIH or research foundation grant application that you must attend to, and they require care.
+Well, you’re not quite there yet, as there are a number of other components of a National Institutes of Health (NIH) or research foundation grant application that you must attend to, and they require care.

 This is more than simply listing the equipment in your lab and your nearest neighbor.
 Reviewers are looking to be certain that the environment and the infrastructure will allow you to undertake and complete your project.
-If you needed a high-end microscopy set-up with extensive stereology software and hardware, and your statement did not include anything about microscopes, you might have a problem, especially if you are not asking to purchase one in your grant.
+If your research plan requires a high-end microscopy set-up with extensive stereology software and hardware, but your Facilities and Resource statement does not include anything about microscopes, you might have a problem, especially if you are not asking to purchase one in your grant.